What is Employee Identity?

 How to protect employee digital identity in a small or mid-sized business

-- Offboarding: Deprovision and disable accounts at departure using a checklist.
-Leaving access to company accounts, SaaS apps, Wi‑Fi, or email is a security risk
+3. Offboarding: Deprovision and disable all accounts on the employee’s last day using a checklist.
+Leaving access active for company accounts, SaaS apps, Wi‑Fi, or email is a security risk

-- Enforce a password policy: Employees should use strong, unique passwords and a password manager; do not share passwords; follow basic cyber hygiene
+4. Enforce a password policy: Require strong, unique passwords and a password manager; do not share passwords; follow basic cyber hygiene

-- Use Role-Based Access Control (RBAC)—grant access based on job role and responsibilities, and perform regular access reviews.
+5. Use Role-Based Access Control (RBAC)—grant access based on job role and responsibilities, and conduct regular access reviews